Contaminated land can present significant threats to the environment and risks to users of the land.

 The same principles apply: namely, ‘the polluter pays’ and the ‘suitable for use’ approach.

-The Radioactive Contaminated Land (Scotland) Regulations 2007 and their amendments came into force in 2007 and the statutory guidancewas issued in 2008.
+The Radioactive Contaminated Land (Scotland) Regulations 2007 came into force in 2007 and the original Statutory Guidance was issued in 2008.
+Amendments to the Regulations were made in 2007.
+Further amendments to the Regulations were made in 2009, and the Statutory Guidance was amended accordingly.

 Under these regulations, we have the responsibility for the investigation, identification, characterisation and regulation of remediation of radioactive contaminated land.